 Establishing and developing a range of collaborative practices and models of partnership with schools and educational settings is a major drive in her current role.
-Jill represents the Institute of Education as a strategic partner in a number of regional Teaching Alliances and Multi Academy Trusts.
-In 2016 -17 Jill led the Institutional approval of the Prince Henry’s and South Worcestershire SCITT.
-In May 2017 Jill was the External Reviewer for Sheffield Hallam University in approving the Silverdale Teaching Alliance National Modern Languages SCITT.
+Jill represents the School of Education as a strategic partner in a number of regional Teaching Alliances and Multi Academy Trusts.
+Having led the Secondary Department approval of the Prince Henry's and South Worcestershire SCITT, Jill is the University of Worcester Link Tutor for two regional SCITT’s.

 For over a decade and until July 2017, Jill was a member of the Initial Teacher Training Advisory Group and Chair of the Midlands Regional Initial Teacher Training group.
 Working as an external examiner from 2008, Jill has built an extensive knowledge of practices beyond the midlands region.
-Her recent work has included participation in the Higher Education Academy Pilot Course for External Examiners; this course brought together a wide range of Examiners from institutes throughout the country.
+Her recent work has included participation in the External Examining Project through Advance HE, a professional development course for external examiners bringing together a wide range of examiners from institutes throughout the country.

 Teaching & Research

 - 2018 – 19 - Teaching and Student Experience Project: Supporting Trainee Workload.
 A small case study.